 Welcome to my research page.
-I am a PhD student in applied mathematics at Purdue University.
-Previously, I was also affiliated with UIUC, UC Santa Barbara, and UCLA, where I was very fortunate to have had mentors of Xiaohui Chen, Paul Atzberger, and Chris Anderson.
+I am a PhD student in mathematics at Purdue University.
+I was very fortunate to previously have had mentors of Xiaohui Chen, Paul Atzberger, and Chris Anderson.

 At UIUC, I was affiliated with the Grainger College of Engineering through DIGIMAT, a research group focused on the interface of data science, statistical physics, and materials science.
 DIGIMAT is co-hosted by the National Center for Supercomputing Applications and Materials Research Lab.